Gethis/ED/README.md

 FAQ
 ===

-1. Why is there an file called `words.txt`
-1.a) It is used to check for valid words with `isvalid("word"`
+1. Why is there an file called `words.txt`?
+Answer: It is used to check for valid words with `isvalid("word"`